Submitted by Maria.Kapsalaki on Fri, 09/02/2022 - 12:23

 Exposures in homes constitute the major part of exposures to airborne pollutants experienced through the human lifetime.
 They can constitute from 60 to 95% of our total lifetime exposures, of which 30% occurs when we sleep.

-We’re pleased to announce that the recordings and presentation slides from our recent webinar, “Comparing Ventilation Trends in Southern Europe” (held on October 10, 2025), are now available on our website.
+We are happy to share that the video recordings and presentation slides from our recent webinar, “Airtightness in Practice: Long-Term Performance, Field Evidence, and Innovative Detection Methods” (held on 17 March 2026), are now available on our website.